Homemade dog treats are good for your dog and an easy way for you to help control what your pup eats.

 Ingredients for homemade dog treats

-You can use the same ingredients that you would use for your own family — with a few exceptions.
+You can use the same ingredients you would use for your family — with a few exceptions.

 Dogs can’t eat many foods, including grapes, raisins, chocolate, onions, garlic, avocado, and most nuts.

-And while most dogs love peanut butter, be sure to check the label to ensure it’s not sweetened with xylitol or birch sugar, a sweetener that’s also found in gum and candy that can be deadly for dogs.
+And while most dogs love peanut butter, check the label to ensure it’s not sweetened with xylitol or birch sugar, a sweetener also found in gum and candy that can be deadly for dogs.

-Good foods for dogs include carrots, sweet potatoes, broccoli, and spinach.
+Safe dog foods include carrots, sweet potatoes, broccoli, and spinach.
 If you have a dog that tends to be nervous or fearful, consider mixing CBD oil for dogs with your peanut butter in homemade dog treats.

-When you make your own treats, you know the ingredients are healthy and safe.
-You can also use organic ingredients if you prefer or buy from local farmers.
+You know the ingredients are healthy and safe when you make your own treats.
+You can also use organic ingredients or buy from local farmers.

-Another option to make it faster and easier to bake your own treats, consider using a dog treat mix.
+Another option to make it faster and easier to bake your treats is to consider using a dog treat mix.

 Baking options